Military Move – Tips to Prepare for Your PCS

 Depending on how long you have lived in your current home, you might have accumulated things you don’t need.
 Before you make a guide for packing, you should create a household inventory list and decide what you should throw away and what you should keep.
 With our packing tips and tricks, you can find out how to organize your moves efficiently in the future and gain personal benefits.

 If you have items you haven’t used in a while, you might want to get rid of them.
-Think about donating or organizing a garage sale, especially if you know you’re moving into a smaller home.
+Think about donating unwanted items or organizing a garage sale, especially if you know you’re moving into a smaller home.
 If there are things that are broken, you should throw them away.
-Decluttering is a great way to see how many moving boxes and other packing materials you should get.
+Decluttering is a great way to see how many moving boxes and other packing materials for moving you should get but also to reduce relocation expenses.
 Additionally, packing fewer things means you will get to unpack faster.

 Think about asking for reliable service here, not only from your friends’ families and spouse but from professional companies too.
 Sometimes, getting moving boxes and all the materials doesn’t make packing any easier.
 Think about packing up your paintings, or trying to pack your gadgets and electronics.
 You would need specialized tools, different packaging materials, and extra hands to tackle this.
 If you decide to hire professional packing services, know that they include not only an equipped and trained crew but also materials required to disassemble and protect your belongings.